Natural Wonders of Krill for Pets – Sea Health Series ©

 • Better finnage growth and fin quality in show fish

-• Naturally enhanced colouration/pigment in aquarium fish and shrimp
+• Naturally enhanced coloration/pigment in aquarium fish and shrimp

 • Calms ‘nervous’ species of aquarium fish